The Dilution Genes

 Buckskin: Bay + 1 Cream gene

-Because the cream gene doesn't affect black hairs, the dark points remain even after the bay body color has been diluted.
+Because the cream gene has little effect on black hairs, the dark points remain even after the bay body color has been diluted.
+Cream can also act on brown, resulting in what look like darker shades of buckskin.
+The color is sometimes referred to as "brown buckskin" or "brownskin."

 Perlino: Bay + 2 Cream genes